Gomnonix/Gomnonix/README.md

 <p align="center">

   <br>
-  🎓 I graduated from Hongik University and majored in Chemical Engineering.
+  🎓 I graduated from Gachon University and majored in Eletronic Engineering.
   <br>
   💻 I love coding and learning new things!
   <br>
   <br>
-  📫 How to reach me: <a href="mailto: ekdyd516@gmail.com">ekdyd516@gmail.com</a>
+  📫 How to reach me: <a href="mailto: lee20481997@gmail.com">lee20481997@gmail.com</a>
 </p>

 <hr>